 They’re also some of the most well understood, with a huge number of studies observing direct effects, side effects, the average onset of action, half life and other important factors that affect how each medication affects the body.

 Below, we’ve covered what you should expect from erectile dysfunction medication, from how long you should expect to wait before it takes effect to the side effects you could experience as a result of the medication.
+This article is for informational purposes only and you should talk to your primary care physician before starting an ED treatment program.

 Most erectile dysfunction drugs take 30 to 60 minutes to start working.
 The fastest-acting ED drug is tadalafil (widely known as Cialis), which usually begins to work within 30 minutes of consumption.